quasarframework/quasar/docs/src/pages/app-extensions/introduction.md

 ### Project Rigging
  - [@quasar/dotenv](https://github.com/quasarframework/app-extension-dotenv) a slightly opinionated management tool to use dotenv in your application
+ - [@quasar/qenv](https://github.com/quasarframework/app-extension-qenv) a less slightly opinionated management tool to propogate variables to the browser for a variety of unlimited environments (dev, prod, test, etc) for use in your application
 - [@quasar/icon-factory](https://github.com/quasarframework/app-extension-icon-factory) cross-platform construction kit to generate all app-icons (favicons, .ico, .icns) for distributables

 ### Components
  - [@quasar/qmediaplayer](https://github.com/quasarframework/app-extension-qmediaplayer) HTML5 Video and Audio player